Ahnfelt/jsonr/README.md

 JSON is great, but it has a number of pain points.

-It's somewhat cumbersome to write do to the quotes around field names, lack of comments etc.
+It's somewhat cumbersome to write JSON by hand due to the quotes around field names, lack of comments etc.

 Projects that use JSON for configuration often have vague documentation, with example snippets of JSON you don't know where to put in your own configuration file, and no way to check if it's valid.